Building a Resilient Risk Management Framework for Global Enterprises

 Aligning Risk Management with Strategic Business Goals

-Such an alignment ensures that the management of risk directly supports the pursuit of objectives rather than conflicting with them.
-This concerns setting risk tolerance levels corresponding to the organization's appetite and capacity to handle risk.
+Such an alignment ensures that risk management directly supports the pursuit of objectives rather than conflicts with them.
+This concerns setting risk tolerance levels that align with the organization's appetite and capacity to handle risk.
 It also requires regular updates to the risk management plan as strategic goals evolve, ensuring that the framework remains relevant and practical.

 Implementing Systematic Risk Control Measures